sisso/rust-mud/docs/forums.md

 Much of cause by trying to have a mix between static and persistent data.
 As mostly of MUD, is easy to just a persistent state.

+## Prefabs

+Any object can have a reference to a prefab.
+When persist, both object data and prefab data will be generated and only difference will be persisted.
+When load, first load the prefab object and then override with field data.

+- Removals are not supported !!!!
+- prefabs can be recursive

+## Use case

+- I need to change all vendors to add a new attribute
+    - A) using prefab, just update the base object
+    - B) run a code to find all vendors and synchronize
+    - C) respawn vendors: admin command to replace any spawnned object

+## Children configuration

+- children is used to reuse references during creation like a vendor or a ship
+    - this is one usage feature, as with persistence files once initialize there is no reference anymore until a parent/prefab mode is implemented.

 ## Plan

 - A script will convert a current configuration into a default save game.
 If a profile has no save game, the default save